mstrout/adventOfCode2022/README.md

   I ended up using most of Brad's answer.

 day06
 * The two combined took me 45 minutes.
 * I learned more about scans and reduces.
 * The result is really fast

+day07, directory tree
+* took two hours, about half reading in the input and about half solving the problems